 Will I get paid for participating in this research study?

 No, but travel, stay, and meal expenses are paid for by the study.

 Why should I consider participating in this research study?

-Participation will help determine whether vamorolone is an effective therapy for Duchenne and how its effectiveness and side effects compare to prednisone.
+Participation will help determine whether vamorolone is a safe and effective therapy for Duchenne.

-The vamorolone program includes many innovations in clinical trial design that, if successful, will speed other drug development programs, including blood biomarkers and mobile health outcomes.
+The vamorolone program includes many innovations in clinical trial design that, if successful, may speed other drug development programs, including blood biomarkers and mobile health outcomes.

 Where can I learn more about this research study?

 You can learn more about this study at https://vision-dmd.info/ or www.reveragen.com, or www.clinicaltrials.gov.